-This practical course will focus on advanced theory and technical methods used in the pastry kitchen for the production of quality breads, cakes and pastries.
+This practical course will focus on advanced theory and technical methods used in the pastry kitchen for the production of professional quality breads, cakes and pastries.
 Students will build upon previous skills and techniques to produce products of a higher degree of complexity and finish.
-Students will learn a variety of decorating concepts and plated presentations that are consistent with today's market trends.
-Emphasis is on skill development, ingredient knowledge and organizational skills expected in a professional kitchen.
+Students will also be exposed to a variety of decorating concepts and plated presentations that are consistent with today's market trends.
+Emphasis is on skill development, ingredient knowledge, essential employability and organizational skills expected in a professional kitchen.